 The Bible can be considered a repository of life-saving medicine.
 The entire Bible is useful for training in righteousness (2 Tim 3:16).
 But confused preachers sometimes prescribe the wrong medicine.
 With the best of intentions they may do more harm than good.

 Let me give you an example from the three chapters of 2nd Peter.

 In chapter 1 Peter discusses the forgiveness, grace and power that comes from God.

 In chapter 3 Peter turns his attention back to the saints four times referring to them as his “dear friends.”
-If chapter 2 is full of fury at the sinners infiltrating positions of leadership within the church, chapter 3 contains fatherly exhortations for the saints.
+If chapter 2 is full of fury at the ungodly infiltrating positions of leadership within the church, chapter 3 contains fatherly exhortations for the saints.

 Where’s the danger?

-Inevitably the misguided preacher concludes with an appeal for greater human effort thus insulting the grace of God and denying the finished work of the cross.
-Instead of walking out with praise and thanksgiving for Jesus who has qualified them, Christians are likely to leave the meeting feeling worse than when they came in.
+Inevitably the misguided pharmacist concludes with an appeal for greater human effort thus insulting the grace of God and denying the finished work of the cross.
+Instead of finishing with praise and thanksgiving for Jesus who has qualified them, Christians are likely to leave feeling worse than when they came in.

 Like Peter, Jude similarly draws a line between “godless men” and his “dear friends” who are loved and kept by Jesus.
 It’s important to note that both types of people are found inside the church.
 Jude says of these godless men who deny Jesus Christ as Lord that they have “slipped in among you” (v.4).